firefox-devtools/debugger/docs/pull-requests.md

 point to [origin][orig], but often the `master` branch points to your fork.
 If this is the case, then you'll need to add `origin` as a [remote][rdoc].

-Once master is uptodate, you can go back to your feature branch and update it.
+Once master is up-to-date, you can go back to your feature branch and update it.
 Generally the best thing to do is to rebase it against master: `git rebase master`, but rebases are complicated so checkout the [servo], [edx], and [docs][rebase-docs].